yoyofancy/toyproject/README.md

 # toyproject
-The projects in this repo just for practicing and a taste of some technique.
+The projects in this repo just for practicing and a taste of some techniques.